 In large part because of the Station Place development (that now houses the SEC), the Zoning Commission initiated ZC Case No. 02-35 "Definition of Building Height and Natural Grade".
-The goal of this zoning proceeding was to implement the objectives in the Urban Design Element of the District Elements of the Comprehensive Plan.
-At that time, Subsection 707.2 recommended, among other policies, that the District maintain and enhance the horizontal character of buildings within the District to protect the skyline.
-Also, § 708 provided additional guidance with the objective, "to encourage developments which respond to the horizontal skyline of the District so as to maintain its low-scale image and contribute to the enhancement of the District's character."
-Section 804.1(k) of the Historic Preservation Element of the Comprehensive Plan also sought to protect and enhance the horizontal skyline to preserve the character of the District.
+The goal of this zoning proceeding (Order 02-35, page 2) was to implement certain key policies of the Comprehensive Plan designed to:

+- maintain and enhance the horizontal character of buildings within the District to protect the skyline. - encourage developments which respond to the horizontal skyline of the District so as to maintain its low-scale image and contribute to the enhancement of the District's character, and - protect and enhance the horizontal skyline to preserve the character of the District.

-In determining the need to amend the Zoning Regulations, The Commission stated (Order 02-35, pp 2-3) that:
+In determining the need to amend the Zoning Regulations, the Commission stated (Order 02-35, pp 2-3) that: